tomphp/php-transform/README.md

 );
 ```

-Using transform this looks like this:
+Using Transform this looks like this:

 ```php
 $names = array_map(T\callMethod('getName'), $allUsers);